learnbyexample/Ruby_Scripting/chapters/Arrays.md

 * `%w` percent string is useful to create an array of strings
 * space is used to separate the strings, which can be escaped if needed
+* if an array is passed as argument to `puts`, each element is printed on its own line
+    * this is applied recursively for nested arrays

 ```ruby
 >> fruits = %w[apple mango orange]